0bishop/dumper-rs/README.md

 # lib-load
-A litle lib binding around LoadLibraryA and GetProcAddress from winapi crate to hide imports
+A litle lib binding around LoadLibraryA and GetProcAddress from winapi crate in order to hide imports functions from winapi